astronomer/docs/astro/develop-project.md

 import Tabs from '@theme/Tabs';
 import {siteVariables} from '@site/src/versions';

 An Astro project contains all of the files necessary to test and run DAGs in a local Airflow environment and on Astro.
-This guide provides information about how to add and organize Astro project files, including:
+This guide provides information about adding and organizing Astro project files, including:

-- Add DAGs
+- Adding DAGs
-- Add Python and OS-level packages
+- Adding Python and OS-level packages
-- Set environment variables
+- Setting environment variables
-- Apply changes
+- Applying changes
-- Run on-build commands
+- Running on-build commands

 For information about testing DAGs after you’ve added them to your Astro project, see [Test and troubleshoot locally](test-and-troubleshoot-locally.md).